Updating the firmware on the LTPP3(G2) is not a particularly difficult process, but you'll need a few things:

-If the board is installed in a Size 3 Linux Tibbo Project Box, you will need to remove the top cover — and the vibration protection plate, if present — of the enclosure to access the serial-over-USB console port and to jump CN11.
-While following the progress of the update via the console is technically optional, we strongly recommend that you do so not only to watch for errors, but to verify that the process has been completed.
+3. If the board is installed in a Size 3 Linux Tibbo Project Box (LTPB3), you will need to remove the top cover of the enclosure — and the vibration protection plate, if present — to access the serial-over-USB port and the jumper blocks.
+While following the progress of the update via the serial console is technically optional, we strongly recommend that you do so not only to watch for errors, but also to know when the process has been completed.